7 Key Elements To Building A Great Team

 The study goes on to explain that a great team works towards a common goal or purpose while team members develop effective, mutual relationships to achieve those goals.

-The “great” part of team depends on people who work together cooperatively to achieve a common goal by sharing their knowledge and skills to further the goal.
+At ZoomShift, the leading employee scheduling tool we believe the “great” part of team depends on people who work together cooperatively to achieve a common goal by sharing their knowledge and skills to further the goal.

 Now that we know the definition of team work, let’s look at 7 elements to building a great team.

 One of the key elements to building a great team is filling it with the right people.
 There is a particular mix that you’re looking for.
 It’s hard to have a team filled with all leaders or all soldiers.
 Here are a few types of people to look for when building your team: